Subscribe to updates

 December 3, 2025 View on council websiteSummary

-The Corporate Services and Economic Growth Overview and Scrutiny Committee (OSC) met to discuss a call-in request regarding the cabinet decision on the use of the former Hexham Fire Station site.
-The call-in was requested by multiple councillors and relates to a decision made by the cabinet on 11 November 2025.
+The Corporate Services and Economic Growth Overview and Scrutiny Committee (OSC) met to consider a call-in request regarding the cabinet's decision on the use of the former Hexham Fire Station site.
+The committee was also scheduled to discuss urgent business, if any arose.

 Call-in: Use of Former Hexham Fire Station Site

-The councillors' reasons for the call-in included concerns that the decision was not taken in accordance with Article 13 of the council's constitution, specifically regarding:
+The reason for the call-in was that the decision was not taken in accordance with Article 13 of the council's constitution, specifically regarding:

 - Proportionality